 - When you’re taking off the mask, never allow the outside of the mask to touch your face and never touch the outside of the mask with your hands.
 Take the mask off by the ear loops or ties and very carefully move it away from your face.
 When you’re out in public, don’t pull the mask down below your mouth to talk and then put it back on again.
 Keep your mask tightly fitted to your face the entire time you’re out.
 It’s a good idea to wash your mask with warm water and soap as soon as you’re done wearing it and then let it dry thoroughly before you use it again.
 A mask is not as effective when it’s wet.

-Still, it’s hugely important to know that wearing a face mask is not a substitute for social distancing practices.
+Wearing a face mask is not a substitute for social distancing practices.
 Just because you and your friends are wearing masks doesn’t mean that you can be close to each other.
 You still need to avoid contact with others, stay 6 feet away from people when out in public, and stay home if you are sick.

 It's especially wise to wear a face mask when visiting a healthcare facility for medical care.
 Ask your healthcare provider in advance if they will be able to provide one at your appointment or if you should wear your own.